pyrsmk/panorama/README.md

 Promise
 -------

 You could need to set some actions when the image has been loaded, then you can use the `then` promise.
 Please note that it's a simple promise support.
-There's no `catch` or anything like this.
+There's no `catch` or anything else.

 ```js
 panorama($('div')[0], 'images/picture.png').then(function(image) {